agata-anastazja/snakes-ladders/README.md

 When different players land on the same snake we keep track of each slide Landing field from a snake or ladder will not be the beginning of snake or ladder A roll can be lucky and unlucky at the same time
+A single roll can be lucky for more then one reason but will be counted just once

 ## License